Setup¶

 # mkdir -p surfmeter-lab

-# unzip extension-latest.zip -d surfmeter-lab
+# unzip -o extension-latest.zip -d surfmeter-lab

 #